que-es-como-usar-pm2

 npm install -g pm2

-Now we can verify that it has been installed correctly by running:
+Now we can verify it was installed correctly by doing:

 The basic command to start an application with PM2 is: